-This varying magnetic field interacts with the permanent field of the magnetic arrays and causes the diaphragm to move (and produce sound) in accordance with the waveform of the applied audio signal.
+This varying magnetic field interacts with the permanent field of the magnetic arrays.
+It causes the diaphragm to move (and produce sound) in accordance with the waveform of the applied audio signal.

-Note that the magnetic arrays used in magnetostatic loudspeaker driver have space between their carefully positioned magnets.
-This is to allows the sound waves produced by the diaphragm to “escape” the driver and be heard by the listeners.
+Note that the magnetic arrays used in magnetostatic loudspeaker drivers have space between their carefully positioned magnets.
+This is to allow the sound waves produced by the diaphragm to “escape” the driver and be heard by the listeners.

 The planar magnetic driver design also extends to headphones.
 For more information, check out my article Complete Guide To Planar Magnetic Headphones (With Examples).

 Let’s have a look at the basic design of a ribbon loudspeaker driver in the simplified diagram below:

 With the ribbon driver, we have a magnetic structure with opposite magnetic poles to the left and right of the ribbon (rather than to the front and back like the aforementioned planar magnetic driver).

 These magnets must be very powerful to provide the magnetic field strength required to move the ribbon effectively.